Chopstix (music producer): Grip Boiz

 In 2011, Chopstix, Yung L, Endia, and J Milla began the Grip Movement, which became popular in 2013 as a Dancehall collective known as Grip Boiz.
 In 2016, Grip Boiz dissolved, following the exit of Yung L, who at that time was finalizing his record deal with Chocolate City.
 The label is known for producing one of African Hip-Hop rappers which redefined African hip-hop, and birth the hip-hop collective known as Choc Boiz, which was made up of M.I Abaga, Jesse Jagz, Ice Prince, and Brymo.
 In 2017, Yung L joined Chocolate City.

 On 1 May 2014, Industry Nite confirmed hosting Grip Boiz in this week's edition.
-On 2 May 2014, Grip Boiz (Chopstix, Yung L, Endia, and J Milla) had an amazing time at Industry Nite, with guest performers from Splash, Loose Kaynon, Ketchup, Reminisce, Iyanya, Ice Prince, and M.I Abaga.
-Other personalities present at Industry Nite include Wizkid, Dammy Krane, Vector, Falz, Clarence Peters, Noble Igwe, Osi Suave, Skales, Emma Nyra, Kenny Ogungbe, Jimmy, Praiz, Tunde Ednut and many others.
+On 2 May 2014, Grip Boiz (Chopstix, Yung L, Endia, and J Milla) performed at Industry Nite, with guest performers from Splash, Loose Kaynon, Ketchup, Reminisce, Iyanya, Ice Prince, and M.I Abaga.
+Other musicians present at Industry Nite include Wizkid, Dammy Krane, Vector, Falz, Clarence Peters, Noble Igwe, Osi Suave, Skales, Emma Nyra, Kenny Ogungbe, Jimmy, Praiz, Tunde Ednut and many others.

-2012-2017:"Aboki", "SOS", "Rockstar", and Coke Studio
+2012–2017:"Aboki", "SOS", "Rockstar", and Coke Studio

 In 2012, Chopstix produced Ice Prince's "Aboki", and "More", as the first and second lead singles off his second studio album Fire of Zamani, studio album released through Chocolate City.
 He rose to prominence, following the release of Fire of Zamani album, in which he served as the primary producer, and was nominated at the 2014 City People Music Awards for Best Music Producer of the Year.
 In 2013, Chopstix produced Ice Prince's singles "Gimme Dat" and I Swear", as the third and fourth lead singles off the album.

 Early 2013, Yung L emerged into the limelight with a Chopstix-produced single titled "S.O.S", released on 24 July 2013, through Grip Muzik.
 In 2015, Burna Boy launch his record label Spaceship Entertainment, and released "Rockstar" as the first single under the label produced by Chopstix. *Return of the Kings On 29 November 2015, CHopstix performed alongside M.I Abaga, Jesse Jagz, Jeremiah Gyang, and DJ Lambo at the inaugural edition of ‘Return of the Kings’ Concert in Jos, with 2face Idibia.

 On 13 October 2016, Chopstix was in attendance of Coke Studio Africa, season 4 launch party in Lagos, with 2Baba, Falz, Yemi Alade, among others.
 On 20 November 2016, Chopstix produced "Bad For You" for Coke Studio Africa season 4, performed by Yemi Alade, and Nyashinski.
 On 10 June 2016, Yung L's "Pass the Aux" was released and produced by Chopstix.
 On 12 May 2017, Chopstix produced, co-wrote and provided vocal on Major Lazer's "Run Up (Afrosmash Remix)" featuring Skales, and Yung L.